On the Nonlocaity in the Goulomb Gauge External Field Problem: The problem of apparent nonlocality

 In the Hamiltonian $H = {\bf J}\cdot{\bf\Omega} - L$

 From this

 Substituting this into $H$ we obtain after some rearragements

 The canonical variables in this Hamiltonian are the Euler angles which determine the orientation of our rotator and their conjugate momenta.
 We do not recall the explicit dependence of $\bf J$ and $\Omega_{\alpha\beta}$ on these variables.
-According to \reff{3a} $\bf N$ depends on the Euler angles through the dipole momentum tenzor $D_{\alpha\beta}$.
+According to \reff{3a} $\bf N$ depends on the Euler angles through the quadrupole momentum tensor $D_{\alpha\beta}$.

 The Hamiltonian is the energy of the rotator.
 The Lorentz-force by which $\bf B$ acts on the rotator does not perform any work on it and so $H$ is equal to its kinetic energy.
 Hence, the difference $({\bf J} - {\bf N})$ must be equal to the angular momentum $\bf R$ of its rotation.
-The canonical angular momentum $\bf J$ can, therefore, be interpreted as the sum of the rotational angular momentum and of the angular momentum stored in the combined electric field of the body and external magnetic field.
+The canonical angular momentum $\bf J$ can, therefore, be interpreted as the sum of the rotational angular momentum and of the angular momentum stored in the combined external magnetic field and electric field of the body {\em at rest}.
+This circumstance expresses the most characteristic feature of the Coulomb gauge: the potential $\phi$ of a time dependent charge distribution $\rho ({\bf x}, t)$ is equal to its {\em instantaneous} Coulomb potential [1]